Matt Brzycki

 • 1986: Accredited by the National Strength and Conditioning Association (NSCA) as a Certified Strength and Conditioning Specialist (CSCS; certificate #86061).

-• 1993: Introduced an equation (“the Brzycki formula”) to predict a one-repetition maximum (1-RM) from repetitions-to-fatigue in a paper that has been cited in more than 1,175 research studies (according to ResearchGate), making it one of the most highly popular equations of its kind and a favorite of recreational weightlifters across the world.
+• 1993: Introduced an equation (“the Brzycki formula”) to predict a one-repetition maximum (1-RM) from repetitions-to-fatigue in a paper that has been cited in more than 1,250 research studies (according to ResearchGate), likely making it the most popular equation of its kind and a favorite of recreational weightlifters across the world.

 • 1999: Received a Certificate of Recognition from the International Association of Resistance Trainers (Ontario, Canada) for “outstanding achievement and contribution in exercise science.”